savchenkoyana/Nbody/02_Reproduce_JGB/README_NBODY.md

 # About

-This document shows how to compare our results with other direct N-body methods as well as GyrFalcON.
+This document shows how to run simulation with older direct N-body methods as well as GyrFalcON.

 # How to reproduce